KladeRe/MultiBump/README.md

 The architecture is based on a client-server architecture, with one server connecting multiple clients using websocket connections between the server and clients

+## Technologies

+The frontend is written with React JS and PixiJS.
+The backend is written using Node JS.